Garfield AI Featured in Daily Express as Regulated Success Story Amid AI Finance Warnings

 Mo Saleh, CEO of Quantum Placements, provided practical guidance on appropriate AI use:

-This distinction—support tool versus substitute for professional advice—helps clarify where AI can help versus where it creates danger.
+This distinction between support tool and substitute for professional advice helps clarify where AI can help versus where it creates danger.

 The £7,000 Success: Regulation in Action